SteffTek/swf-dev-kit/README.md

-# swf-dev-kit
+# Spigot Web Framework
-The official Developmentkit for the Spigot Web Framework
+The official Git for the Spigot Web Framework

 To date we Support any Minecraft Server like Bukkit, Spigot and Bungee.